great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_data_asset/_abs/_tab-file_data_asset.md

 <TabItem value="procedure" label="Procedure">

+1. Retrieve your Data Source.

-1. Define your Data Asset's parameters.
+2. Define your Data Asset's parameters.

    To define a File Data Asset for Azure Blob Storage you provide the following elements: